 Looking at these definitions, we can conclude that judging others is when we form an opinion about someone, then take some kind of action based on that opinion.

-Let’s look at that verse in Matthew chapter 7 with some more of its context.
+Let’s take a closer look at a few different scriptures and quotes from the Bible about judging one another.
+Let’s start with that verse in Matthew 7:1 with some more of its context.

 Bible Verses About Judging Others Righteously